Top 10 Frequently Asked Questions

 - Are calculators allowed for Praxis tests?

-Graphing, scientific and four-function calculators are permitted or required for some Praxis tests; for detailed information, see Calculator Use.
+Graphing, scientific and four-function calculators are permitted or required for some Praxis tests.
+Some tests have an on-screen calculator that you can use.
+For detailed information, see Calculator Use.
 In general, unless it is specifically stated that a calculator is permitted or required for a particular test, calculators may not be used.

 - What if I can't take the test on my scheduled date?

 You can change, cancel or reschedule your registration online.
-If you cancel your test no later than four full days prior to your original test appointment, you may be eligible for a partial refund of your test fees.
+You must make changes at least three days before your test date, not including the day of your test.
+If you do so, you may be eligible for a partial refund of your test fees.
 See refund policies and cancel/change policies for more information.

 - What can I expect on the day of my test?